jindrapetrik/jpexs-decompiler/README.md

 and does not depend on the `x.y.z` numbers.
 (This means nightly number is *NOT* reseted to 0 when releasing stable) Older nightly builds are *NOT* available through git tags.

 ## Authors
 The decompiler was originally written by **Jindra Petřík** also known as **JPEXS**.
-The application was made in Czech republic.
+The application was made in Czech Republic.

 ### Developers
 * **JPEXS** - leader, development of the decompiler, website main admin, github account admin, organization